yvesbou/uni-v2-clone/README.md

 - the fee should be deducted when LPs manage their positions
 - the fee should only be worth $\frac x y$ of the fees collected by the LPs, where $x < y$
 - if liquidity grows without additional supply by new LPs from `l1` to `l2`, $\frac {y-x}{y}$ of the difference should be captured by the LPs and $\frac x y$ by the protocol
-- if the liquidity only grows by new supply, no protocol fee should be deducted
+- if the liquidity only grows by new supply or decreases by withdraws, no protocol fee should be deducted
 - the protocol fee should only be in form of dilution with new LP tokens for a protocol managed address to minimize transfers

 By this we can state our invariant